Table of Contents

-Antipsychotic drugs work chiefly by blocking of post synaptic dopamine D2 receptors.
-Therapeutic effects are achieved when there is blockade of at least 80 % of the D2 receptors.
+Antipsychotic drugs work chiefly by blocking of postsynaptic dopamine D2 receptors.
+Therapeutic effects are achieved when there is a blockade of at least 80 % of the D2 receptors.

 While the blockade of dopamine receptors is an immediate effect of drug administration, the therapeutic effect may be delayed for up to several weeks, and the reason for this is unknown.
 The therapeutic effects of antipsychotic drugs include decreased dopaminergic neuronal activity and an upregulation of dopamine receptors.
 However, an immediate effect of antipsychotics is their sedating quality, making them useful in acute behavioral emergencies.

 Antipsychotics are broadly divided into two categories: first-generation antipsychotics, also known as typical antipsychotics, and second-generation antipsychotics, called atypical antipsychotics.
-First generation antipsychotic agents were introduced in the 1950s, while atypical second-generation agents were developed in more recent times.
+The first generation antipsychotic agents were introduced in the 1950s, while atypical second-generation agents were developed in more recent times.